aceat64/ppe-donations/README.md

 ### Sewn Ties
-Specially we are looking for ties that are ⅜” wide and about 24” long.
+Specifically we are looking for ties that are ⅜” wide and about 24” long.
 There are many ways to accomplish this and whatever works best for you is acceptable, as long as the cleaning procedures are followed.

 #### Making A Sewn Tie With Basic Sewing Tools
 1. Finger press 1 ½” strip of fabric in half.